Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 ### Conclusion

-Since the p-value (0.0076) is below our significance level (α = 0.05), we reject the null hypothesis.
+Since the p-value (0.0076) is below our significance level (α = 0.05), I reject the null hypothesis.
 This suggests that our final model is **unfair** with respect to team side: it is **less precise** when predicting wins for players on the Red side than for those on the Blue side.

 ### Visualization

-We include a permutation test histogram below to illustrate the distribution of Δ under the null hypothesis, with the observed statistic marked for reference:
+I include a permutation test histogram below to illustrate the distribution of Δ under the null hypothesis, with the observed statistic marked for reference:

 <iframe src="assets/Precision_Difference.html" width="800" height="500" frameborder="0"></iframe>